tylerlittlefield/cli/README.md

 A hobby project I'm working on to learn swift.
 Takes the source code from [ColorizeSwift](https://github.com/mtynior/ColorizeSwift) and the API design from [cli](https://github.com/r-lib/cli).
-The goal is to (eventually) provide things like alerts, lists, rules, unicode characters, headings and more:
+The goal is to (eventually) provide things like alerts, lists, rules, unicode characters, headings and more.
+Currently contains:

+1. Unicode symbols: `Symbols.tick`, `Symbols.bullet`, etc.
+2. Alerts: `AlertSuccess()`, `AlertWarning()`, etc.
+3. Lists: `OrderedList()` and  `UnorderedList()`
+4. Everything from ColorizeSwift, I've copied the source code to be used in this project so we have access to all it's awesome features

 ```swift
 // Alerts